andr-dev/Chromethesia/README.md

 ### About the name

-Yes, I know that Chromesthesia is another type of synesthesia in which sound evokes an experience of color in the subject however I couldn't let a name like Chromesthesia slip away so whoops 😄.
+Yes, I know that Chromesthesia is another type of synesthesia in which sound evokes an experience of color in the subject however I couldn't let a name like Chromethesia slip away so whoops 😄.

 ## Installation